RobGaughan/Infrastructure-For-AD-Azure/README.md

 </p>

 <h1>Deploying On Premises Active Directory using Azure</h1>
-I'n this lab we will be installing On-Prem Active Directory using microsoft azure.
+In this lab we will be creating the infrastructure required to host an on premises deployment of Active Directory using Azure

 We will install nessary Virtual networks and Virtual machines as well as installing Active directory.

 Then we will create a client virtual machine that will act as an end user.
-We will Also Create a group policy and Restrict software and admin privlages as well as adding a custom wallpaper to users accounts
-lastly we will enable Multi-Factor Authentication (MFA)

 <h2>Video Demonstration</h2>